Deep Unsupervised Learning for 3D ALS Point Cloud Change Detection: Experiments and discussion

 The point-to-point nearest neighbor correspondence lacks precision in the presence of occlusion in the 3D PCs.
 Indeed, due to the geometry of acquisition, some occlusions may appear in PCs, these hidden parts may not be similar in the two compared PCs leading to difficulties when comparing points in the DCVA part.

-Finally, once again SSL-DCVA seems more interesting than SSST-DCVA when looking at training time.
+Once again SSL-DCVA seems more interesting than SSST-DCVA when looking at training time.
 SSST-DCVA takes about 17 hours to train on H3D dataset, while SSL-DCVA only requires about 9 minutes to train (see Table~\ref{tab:res}).
 The DCVA part on the manually annotated test set takes about 40 seconds.
-All experiments were realized on a single Graphic Processing Unit (GPU) (Nvidia Tesla V100 SXM2 16 GB).